VongolaTeong/RandomSongTimer/README.md

 or disable playing random songs from the chosen folder
 8) Click "Pick the Music Folder" to choose a directory, the app will randomly choose a song within the folder to play when it notifies you
+9) Set your default timer by setting the Hour, Minute and Second

 <!-- TODO -->
 ## TODO